Frequently Asked Questions

 What if I want to cancel my recurring contribution?

-You can manage your contribution by visiting Support Us when signed into your profile.
+You can manage your contribution by visiting Payments when signed into your profile.
 You are free to cancel your monthly or yearly contribution at any time through these profile settings.

 Are there other ways to support Livermore Vine?